nhsengland/data-viz-community-of-practice/docs/dashboard_design/tables.md

     - [x] Please ensure there are consistent colours across tabs for tables and charts by using NHS blues, tints and highlight colours.

 ???- tip "Alignment"
-    - [x] Right align column headings and the numbers in the column (the exception being the first column category title which is left aligned)
+    - [x] Right align column headings and the numbers in the column (the exception being the first column category title which is left aligned).
     - [x] Right align numbers & figures to better highlight the difference in values at the same level of precision.
+    - [x] Left align text in text tables for ease of reading.
     - [ ] Don't use centred of variable alignments.
 Right align to better highlight the difference in values at the same level of precision.
-    - [x] Left align text in text tables to allow ease of reading.

 ???- tip "Date formats"
     - [x] Use "FY 2017/18" format for financial year.
 You can bring this from the date dimension during data preparation/